globaltravelreport/global-travel-report/content/articles/1-discover-pragues-luxury-a-perfect-getaway-for-aussies.md

 imageLink: 'https://unsplash.com'
 slug: 1-discover-pragues-luxury-a-perfect-getaway-for-aussies
 metaTitle: '''1.
 Discover Prague''''s Luxury: A Perfect Getaway for Aussies'''
-metaDescription: "
-  Prague, with its enchanting streets and majestic historical sites, has always been a bucket-list destination for many.
-Now, it's even more appealing ..."
+metaDescription: ' Prague, with its enchanting streets and majestic historical sites, has always been a bucket-list destination for many.
+Now, it''s even more appealing ...'
 keywords: ''
 originalTitle: Golden moments await at Prague's newest luxury hotel - Travel Weekly Asia
 published: 'true'